-- 4. Three (3) units or sets of competencies of history and citizenship skills including one unit of American History, $\frac{1/2}{2}$ one-half (1/2) unit of Oklahoma History, $\frac{1/2}{2}$ one-half (1/2) unit of United States Government, and one (1) unit from the subjects of History, Government, Geography, Economics, Civics, or non-Western culture; - 5.
+- 4. Three (3) units or sets of competencies of history and citizenship skills including one unit of American History, 1/2 one-half (1/2) unit of Oklahoma History, 1/2 one-half (1/2) unit of United States Government, and one (1) unit from the subjects of History, Government, Geography, Economics, Civics, or non-Western culture; - 5.
 Six (6) pathway units or sets of competencies approved at the discretion of the school district board of education which align with each student's Individual Career and Academic Plan (ICAP) and may include, but are not limited to, any additional units or sets of competencies as provided in paragraphs 1 through 4 of this subsection, world or non-English language, computer technology, Junior Reserve Officers' Training Corps (JROTC), internship or apprenticeship programs, career and technology education courses, concurrently enrolled courses, advanced placement courses, International Baccalaureate courses approved for college admission requirements, music, art, drama, speech, dance, media arts, or other approved courses; and - 6.
 Three (3) units or sets of competencies of elective courses approved by the school district board of education; and - 7.
-One-half (1/2) unit or set of competencies of personal financial literacy, as provided in the Passport to Financial Literacy Act, whether taught as an elective course or when taught during instruction as provided in and subject to the standards of subsection A of Section 11-103.6h of this title in coursework offered by the school district or partnering technology center school by a teacher certified in a relevant secondary subject area and taken in the tenth, eleventh, or twelfth grade.
-The one-half (1/2) unit in personal financial literacy required under this paragraph may be fulfilled through an Advanced Placement (AP) course whose content substantially addresses the required concepts. - E. A school district shall determine the specific description of the locally approved math and science based application courses allowed pursuant to paragraphs 2 and 3 of subsection D of this section.
-Formal notification with the specific course description shall be provided to the State Department of Education prior to July
+One-half (1/2) unit or set of competencies of personal financial literacy, as provided in the Passport to Financial during instruction as provided in and subject to the standards of offered by the school district or partnering technology center school by a teacher certified in a relevant secondary subject area and taken in the tenth, eleventh, or twelfth grade.
+The one-half